Face numbers of uniform triangulations of simplicial complexes: Applications

-\begin{corollary} For every positive integer $n$, the polynomial on the right-hand side of (\ref{eq:BHMS}) has a nonnegative real-rooted symmetric decomposition with respect to $n$, for every $r \ge n+1$.
+\begin{corollary} For every positive integer $n$, the polynomial on the right-hand side of (\ref{eq:BHMS}) has a nonnegative, real-rooted and interlacing symmetric decomposition with respect to $n$, for every $r \ge n+1$.

 \end{corollary} \end{example} \begin{example} \rm To illustrate the applicability of Theorem~\ref{thm:mainBB}, consider the following generalization of the two previous examples.
-Fix integers $1 \le s < r$ and construct a triangulation $\sd_{r,s}(\Delta)$ of a simplicial complex $\Delta$ as follows.
+Fix integers $1 \le s < r$, think of $\Delta$ as a geometric simplicial complex and construct a triangulation $\sd_{r,s}(\Delta)$ of $\Delta$ as follows.
 First triangulate the $s$-skeleton of $\Delta$ with the $r$-fold edgewise subdivision.
-Then, for $j \ge s$ and assuming the triangulation of the $j$-skeleton of $\Delta$ has been defined, triangulate each $(j+1)$-dimensional face of $\Delta$ by inserting one point in the interior of that face and coning over its boundary, which is already triangulated by induction.
+Then, for $j \ge s$ and assuming the triangulation of the $j$-skeleton of $\Delta$ has been defined, triangulate each $(j+1)$-dimensional face of $\Delta$ by inserting one point in the relative interior of that face and coning over its boundary, which is already triangulated by induction.

 This process defines a triangulation $\sd_{r,s}(\Delta)$ of $\Delta$ which reduces to $\sd(\Delta)$ for $s=1$ and $r=2$, and to $\esd_r(\Delta)$ when $s$ is at least as large as the dimension of $\Delta$.
 As verified in Example~\ref{ex:esdr}, assumption (ii) of Theorem~\ref{thm:mainBB} is satisfied for $m \le s$.
 Moreover, it is trivially satisfied for $m > s$, since then $h_\fF(\sigma_m, x) - h_\fF(\partial\sigma_m, x) = 0$ (the operation of coning for simplicial complexes leaves the $h$-polynomial invariant).
 A straightforward induction on $n$ then shows that all conclusions in the statement of Theorem~\ref{thm:mainBB} hold.
 It would be interesting to interpret combinatorially the coefficients $p_\fF(n,k,j)$ for this example.